 6. Wearables’ technology will revolutionize programmatic advertising

-One example of wearables is the smartwatches.
+One example of wearables is smartwatches.
 Their market penetration has grown exponentially in the past few years.
 A report published in 2019 by Strategy Analytics states that smartwatch shipments globally rose to a whopping 44% year-on-year.
 This translates to 12 million units in 6-8 months.

-Programmatic Advertising is already following this trend and it’s making its way towards this new medium.
+Programmatic Advertising is already following this trend, and it’s making its way towards this new medium.
 As the Wearable ecosystem expands, programmatic ad tech’s inherent ability to track, analyze, and optimize campaigns will attract more significant opportunities based on more accurate users and ad consumption data.

 7. Blockchain & Ads.txt will continue to guard advertising.

 By helping reduce the number of intermediaries, Blockchain has been able to tackle ad fraud in programmatic ad tech.
 The technology has also been paramount in removing domain spoofing.
-This makes sure that publishers are legitimate and enables transaction using cryptocurrencies.
+This makes sure that publishers are legitimate and enables transactions using cryptocurrencies.
 Ad reselling vendors are problematic to the advertising industry.
 Publishers are now enabled to host ads.txt accepted files on their servers.